6 Simple Steps to Repair an Asphalt Shingle Roof

 • Shingles are hanging off your roof or curled back

-2. Get Replacement Shingles
+1. Buy Replacement Shingles

 Photo: bildlove / Adobe Stock

 Once you’ve identified the roof area that needs repairing, check to see whether you have replacement shingles at home before buying new ones.
-When roofers install new roofs, they often leave behind extra shingles.
+When professional roofers install new roofs, they often leave behind extra shingles.
 Check your basement, garage, or other storage areas to find leftover shingles from your roofing contractor.

 If not, home improvement stores and lumber centers carry replacement asphalt shingles.
 They cost an average of $15 to $35 per bundle.

-Mix and Match Shingles
+Mixing and Matching Shingles

 If you need a specific type of shingle for your roof or it’s more than a few years old, you may have difficulty ordering shingles that perfectly match the current ones.
 If you live in a sunny area, the sun will bleach your shingles over time, causing the color to change.
-If your roof has an algae stain, the new unstained shingles will stand out among the rest.
+Similarly, if your roof has an algae stain, the new unstained shingles will stand out among the rest.

-If you’re having trouble matching shingles, consider un-installing shingles from one of the less visible parts of your roof (the back or near the chimney, for example) and moving them into the more visible area.
+If you’re having trouble matching shingles, consider uninstalling shingles from one of the less visible parts of your roof (the back or near the chimney, for example) and moving them into the more visible area.
 Then, you can install the new shingles that are slightly off-color in the less-visible area.
 Keep in mind that this process will add at least an hour or two to your project time.

 Before getting on the roof to make the repair, ensure that you take safety precautions when climbing on a ladder to access your roof.
-Make sure your ladder is secure and have someone at the base to help assist you.
+Make sure your ladder is secure, and have someone at the base to help assist you.

 Then, locate the nail underneath the broken shingle.
 Use the same flat pry bar to pull the nail up and out, then slide the damaged shingle free.
 If you can’t pull the shingle free after removing the nail, you may have to take the nail out from the shingle directly above it, too.

-4. Install the New Shingle
+4. Install the New Shingles

 Photo: cherokee4 / Adobe Stock